dartmouth-cs52-21S/platform-api-snow-kang/README.md

 ## What Didn't
 Lab 5: I had a typo in my schema where I wrote "contents" instead of "content" and it took me hours to figure out, so that wasn't great.
 There is a weird horizontal glitch that happens sometimes due to the scrollbar sometimes being present and sometimes not.
 I also am a bit confused about the ordering of the items in server.js.
 Out of the following four items, which have to go in a certain order and which are free to move around: the default index route, DB setup, registering routes, and starting the server?

-SA7: I couldn't figure out how to do the author by reference in the Schema and instead did it using authorname :(
+SA7: I couldn't figure out how to do the author by reference in the Schema and instead did it using authorname :( I tried to separate modal into a separate component but ran out of time

 ## Extra Credit
 Lab5: